Universality in the velocity jump in the crack propagation observed for food-wrapping films for daily use: Velocity jump

 In Fig.~\ref{Fig3} (c), we show all the data in Fig.~\ref{Fig3} (a) and (b) with rescaling the horizontal axis from $\varepsilon$ to $\varepsilon L$.
 The plot clearly demonstrates that all the data in the region from the straight region to the point after the jump collapse onto a master curve, which is universal for changes in $U$ and $L$.
 The slope $\alpha$ of the straight region is $\sim4$.

-To see the effect of painting and the initial crack length $a$, we show the data obtained from partially painted films in Fig.~\ref{Fig3} (d), with a straight line on the log-log plot with a slope $\alpha\sim6$.
-Although we see slight changes in $V_{B}$ and $V_{A}$ as well as in the slope of the straight region from Fig.~\ref{Fig3} (c), the basic features are unchanged: (1) $V=F(\varepsilon L)$ except for the small strain region with $F(\varepsilon L)\simeq(\varepsilon L)^{\alpha}$, where the master curve $F(x)$ is universal even if we change $U$, $L$, and $a$ in limited ranges, although the slope $\alpha$ is affected probably by painting.
-(2) $V_{B}$ and $V_{A}$ are also almost independent from $U$, $L$, $a$, and the way of painting.
+To see the effect of painting and the initial crack length $a$, we show the data obtained from partially painted films in Fig.~\ref{Fig3} (d), with a straight line on the log-log plot with a slope $\alpha \sim 6$.
+Although we see slight changes in $V_{B}$ and $V_{A}$ as well as in the slope of the straight region from Fig.~\ref{Fig3} (c), the basic features are unchanged: (1) $V=F(\varepsilon L)$ except for the small strain region with $ F(\varepsilon L)\simeq (\varepsilon L)^{\alpha }$, where the master curve $ F(x)$ is universal even if we change $U$, $L$, and $a$ in limited ranges, although the slope $\alpha $ is affected by the way of painting (we changed $ a$ in the whole painting experiment, which suggests the result is independent of $a$).
+(2) $V_{B}$ and $V_{A}$ are also universal, i.e., almost independent of $U$, $L$, $a$, and the way of painting.

 To obtain velocity of the slow crack propagation in the above analysis, we fit the relation between the crack tip position $X$ and time $t$ with the sixth-order polynomial of $t$ and take the derivative of the polynomial with respect to $t$.
 We checked that the results do not exhibit significant changes if we use the fifth-order polynomial except for the small strain region before the straight region on the log-log plot.
 The velocity of the fast crack propagation was obtained by a linear fitting.